-- If a child is at immediate risk of harm, separate alleged victims and others involved, administer first aid and call 000. - Speak to an appropriate staff member, e.g. the principal/a member of the leadership team/wellbeing team as soon as possible, who will follow the Four Critical Actions. - Make detailed notes of the incident or disclosure using the Responding to Suspected Child Abuse: Template and ensure that those notes are kept and stored securely in the child's file in the office store room. - If the staff member is a mandatory reporter and reasonably believes that a student has suffered physical and/or sexual abuse from which the child's parents have not protected the child, they must make a report to DHHS Child Protection. - If the staff member has formed a 'reasonable belief' that a sexual offence has been against a child, they must make a report to Victoria Police.
+- If a child is at immediate risk of harm, separate alleged victims and others involved, administer first aid and call 000 - Speak to year level welfare support staff member as soon as possible, who will follow the Four Critical Actions. - Make detailed notes of the incident or disclosure using the Responding to suspected Child Abuse Template and ensure that those notes are kept and stored securely in the principal's office. - If the staff member is a mandatory reporter and reasonably believes that a student has suffered physical and/or sexual abuse from which the child's parents have not protected the child, they must make a report to DHHS Child Protection. - If the staff member is a mandatory reporter and reasonably believes that a student has suffered physical and/or sexual abuse from which the child's parents have not protected the child, they must ensure that a report to DHHS Child Protection or Victoria Police is made.
+If the report has not been made by another staff member, the mandatory reporter must make the report. - If the staff member has formed a 'reasonable belief' that a sexual offence has been against a child, they must make a report to Victoria Police. - If the staff member has formed a 'reasonable belief' that a sexual offence has been committed by an adult against a child, they must ensure that a report to Victoria Police has been made.
+If the report has not been made by another staff member, the staff member must make the report.